devlemire/categorizer/README.md

 );
 ```

 You should now see the skeleton of the `AddDataset` component to the right of the chart.
-We can't do much with it, but we'll fix that in the next step!

 </details>